Navionics Charts- Navionics+

 Visit my Blog for more

 Miles "Sonar" Burghoff has always been passionate about the sport of fishing.
 At an early age he began pursuing a career in competitive bass fishing and has never looked back.
-His young career includes highlights such as winning the 2011 ACA National Championship, an All-American berth and multiple regional wins. > full bio
+His young career includes highlights such as winning the 2011 ACA National Championship, an All-American berth and multiple regional wins.
+He is also co-host of Sweetwater TV, shown on NBC Sports, Sportsman Channel and Destination America. > full bio

 — - —

-Check out the latest videos from my sponsors and from around the web
+Check out the latest videos from Sonar's sponsors and from around the web

 — - —